THE FINAL REPORT

 Using the State's Freedom of Information Act, I asked the Board to send me copy of every enforcement document issued after the Permanent Injunction was issued in 2009.
 The Board complied by providing me with over two hundred Cease and Desist Letters.
 A lot fewer than I had requested.
 This difference was explained by the fact that the Board defendants had been destroying the incriminating Cease and Desist Letters once they became two years old..
 Nonetheless, after sifting through hundreds of pages of enforcement documents, I was able to isolate over fifty (50+) Cease and Desist Warning Letters issued by the defendants against us in violation of the court order.

 So because the defendants had been caught shredding some documents that might have shown their violations of the injunction, I was unable to determine the exact number enforcement documents actually destroyed.
 If you consider all those who might have issued C&D warning letters to WCOs since 2009, the number could be huge.
 Nonetheless, we now have clear tangible evidence that the defendants were disobeying the court order.
-So now, do we want to monetize our injunctive relief, or just let it slide?
+So now, do we want to monitize our injunctive relief, or just wait until the abuse becomes intolerable again?

 MISLEADING AND DECEPTIVE ACTS